Here’s what you can and cannot ship from the USA and the UK into your country.

 Emirates Delivers does not ship packages that would be likely to cause damage to other packages, and equipment.
 Shipping of goods which are not sufficiently packed is prohibited.

-Tobacco products including cigarettes, cigars, tobacco and e-cigarettes are restricted for import into Kuwait.
+Tobacco products including cigarettes, cigars, tobacco, and e-cigarettes are prohibited for import into Kuwait with Emirates Delivers.

 Shipping of valuable items is restricted.